zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 > What is the difference between a __controlled__ component and an __uncontrolled__ component?

 A large part of React is this idea of having components control and manage their own state.
 What happens when we throw native HTML form elements (input, select, textarea, etc) into the mix?
-Should we have React be the "single source of truth" like we're used to doing with React or should we allow that form data to live in the DOM like we're used to typically doing with HTML from elements?
-Understanding the two different approaches will allow us to easily answer this question.
+Should we have React be the "single source of truth" like we're used to doing with React or should we allow that form data to live in the DOM like we're used to typically doing with HTML form elements?
+These two questions are at the heart of controlled vs uncontrolled components.

 A __controlled__ component is a component where React is in *control* and is the single source of truth for the form data.
 As you can see below, *username* doesn't live in the DOM but instead lives in our component state.
-Whenever we want to update *username*, we call *setState*, as we're used to.
+Whenever we want to update *username*, we call *setState* as we're used to.

 ```javascript
 class ControlledForm extends Component {